Project management terminology#

 - Work:

-- The planned or amount of work to be done.
+The planned amount of working time or the amount still to be performed.

 - Effort:

-- The sum of work and material costs.
-Since work is measured in time and material costs in money, the two components cannot be represented by a single number.
+The totality of work and material costs.
+Since work is measured in time and material costs in money, the two components cannot be represented in a single figure.

 - Budget:

-- The order amount in a customer project or the approved amount of work and material costs.
+The order value in a customer project or the approved amount of working time and material costs.
 If the current effort exceeds the budget, the project is not profitable.

 - Duration:

-- The number of working days from start to completion.
-A working day is calculated using the number of hours of the responsible person.
+The number of working days from start to completion.
+A working day is calculated using the number of hours of the responsible.

-- The work multiplied by the hourly wage.
-This either results from the hourly rate of the assigned resource or from a system-wide average.
+The work multiplied by the hourly wage.
+This is derived either from the hourly rate of the assigned resource or from a system-wide average.

-- The costs for materials, services and all other types of expenses that are not represented by the work performed.
+The expenses for materials, services and all other kinds of expenditure that are not reflected by the work performed.

 - Item:

-- The general term for anything that needs to be created or completed.
-Items include tasks, stories, problem reports, and documents.
+The general term for everything that has to be created or completed.
+Items are, for example, tasks, stories, problem reports and documents.